-I have come to understand that there is many forms of intelligence, and I have learned the hard way to truly respect this.
-Which brings me back to Snooki, the example that inspired this post: Is there a context where she is “the smartest guy in the room?”
+I have come to understand that there are many forms of intelligence, and I have learned the hard way to truly respect this.
+Which brings me back to Snooki, the example that inspired this post: Is there a context where she is “the smartest guy in the room”?

 Probably.
 That’s where experience has brought me.

 Maybe that’s the beginning of wisdom.